The universal tangle for spatial reasoning: Conclusion

 \section{Conclusion}

 We have shown that the topological $\mu$-calculus is equi-expressive to its tangled fragment, provided it's defined in a way that better captures its intended behaviour on arbitrary topological spaces while retaining its original value on metric spaces and other `nice' topological spaces.
-Given the much more transparent syntax of tangle logic, this suggests that the latter is more suitable for applications in spatial KR than the full $\mu$-calclus.
+Given the much more transparent syntax of tangle logic, this suggests that the latter is more suitable for applications in spatial KR than the full $\mu$-calculus.

-In futurte work we will present our proof that the $\mu$-calculus is not as epxressive as $\sf MSO$ over the class of finite, weakly transitive frames, hence we do not obtain a modal characterization theorem in the sense of van Benthem.
-This begs the question of whether the topological $\mu$-calculus, or its tangled fragment, can be enriched in a natural way to obtain the full expressive power of the bisimulation-invariang fragments of $\sf FOL$ or $\sf MSO$.
+This begs the question of whether the topological $\mu$-calculus, or its tangled fragment, can be enriched in a natural way to obtain the full expressive power of the bisimulation-invariant fragments of $\sf FOL$ or $\sf MSO$.
 Perhaps something in the spirit of hybrid logics can bridge this gap, but at this point the question remains a challenging open problem.